 A crossing foul against Blue #3 occurs as Red #3 carries the ball along the side boards in the far corner near his goal.
-The Umpires stop play and award a Penalty 5 spot hit.
+The Umpires stop play and award a Penalty 5.a.
 Blue #3 argues with the Umpire and the whistle sounds again, the Umpire pulls a yellow flag, and a technical foul is called.
-The Penalty 5 is moved up one degree and the ball is placed at center field consistent with Rule 33.b(1)(a).
+The Penalty 5.a is moved up one degree and the ball is placed at center field for a Penalty 5.b consistent with Rule 33.b(1)(a).